Achraf-Rejouan/fa-dhakker/README.md

 - **References**: Include proper citations for Quranic verses and Hadith
 - **Language**: Maintain respectful and educational tone
 - **Accessibility**: Ensure content is accessible to all users
+- **Images**: Use appropriate pose images for prayer demonstrations

 ## 📄 License